 The walks range between approx 4 and 10 miles each and follow national footpaths, public rights of way, bridleways, byways, and are all partially, but not completely, on National Trust land.

-All those completing the challenge before 30 April 2019 can enter a prize draw, the lucky winner will receive a £300 Cotswold Outdoor voucher.
+All those completing the challenge before 31 December 2019 can enter a prize draw, the lucky winner will receive a £300 Cotswold Outdoor voucher.
 To enter, participants must purchase a Wiltshire Landscape Walking Challenge pack and take a 'selfie' of themselves on each walk to prove that they have completed it.
-Note: when you book through the website it give an end date of 31/12/2018 - this is a glitch in the system - please ignore it, the end date is 31/12/2019 and you have from the date you book until then to complete the challenge).
+(Note: when you book through the website it gives various dates - this is a glitch in the system - please ignore it, the end date is 31/12/2019 and you have from the date you book until then to complete the challenge).

 The walking challenge packs cost £12 and you'll receive twelve printed walks, a handy map holder and instructions on how to enter the competion, as well as a voucher for a free hot drink at Avebury.
 Click here to sign up now.

 There's also an opportunity to challenge yourself even further and help raise funds to look after these special spaces by seeking sponsorship for your walks via JustGiving.
 There is no obligation to do this but if you would like to then click here Raising sponsorship (PDF / 0.3MB) download for information.
 Should you have any queries on this please email firstname.lastname@example.org.